 When comparing RowShare vs Facilethings, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 23rd while RowShare is ranked 55th.
+In the question“What are the best cross-platform task apps?”
+Facilethings is ranked 29th while RowShare is ranked 74th.

 Ranked in these QuestionsQuestion Ranking